Localization in quiver moduli spaces: Applications

 and

-We get the quivers for the dimension vector $(3,4)$ in the same way.
-But we do not get the following localization quiver with dimension vector $(9,13)=(2,3)+(7,10)$ by sticking together the above ones:
+where the dots represent vertices of dimension one.
+We get the data of dimension type $(3,4)$ in the same way.
+But we do not get the following localization data of dimension type $(9,13)=(2,3)+(7,10)$ by sticking together the above ones: